haberdashPI/vscode-master-key/notes.md

     convinced the generic tool is really useful)
 - [ ] make some features more discoverable
     - create "tour" section for vscode's start window
-    - add a button to edit a binding from the activate binding menu
+    - add a button to edit a copy of a binding file from the activate binding menu
         - make sure editing is prominently in the documentation for Larkin (and an future binding files)
         - make sure it is prominently in the getting started section
+- [ ] implement binding feature `source` which adds an existing predefined binding set to the current binding set. (this will replace the user binding features)
 - [ ] make a command that activates the current file directly
 - [ ] profile mater-key.do performance
     - [ ] define separate bindings for multi-keys when there is no mode defined